linsalrob/atavide_lite/summarise_taxonomy/README.md

 cp names.dmp nodes.dmp delnodes.dmp merged.dmp $TAXONKIT_DB
 ```

-# snakemake
+# Snakemake

-You need snakemake version 7 to run this.
-Don't use version 8 at the moment, because it breaks a lot of things.
+This code will run with snakemake version 8 or higher, but you may need to install the
+`snakemake-executor-plugin-cluster-generic` plugin to run it on a cluster (that is included
+in the `atavide_lite.yaml` conda environment).

-If you have a directory `mmseqs`, and in that directory you have a bunch of samples, each one is a directory, and in those you have the output from `mmseqs easy-taxonomy` like this:
+If you have a directory `mmseqs`, and in that directory you have a bunch of samples, each
+one is a directory, and in those you have the output from `mmseqs easy-taxonomy` like this:

 ```
 mmseqs/